Riteshlalwani/iiitb_lfsr/README.md

-iiitb_gc - gray counter

-The focus of this project is to implement an 8-bit gray code counter in skywater 130nm and determine its functional, pre-layout and post layout characteristics (namely power, performance and area).
+# iiit_lfsr- Linear feedback shift register
+## Description
+The Aim of this exercise is to design a linear feedback shift register to produce a random number sequence.
+We would be using 130nm technology node by Skywater.
+We would also understand the functionality, pre-layout and post-layout characterstics.

 Note: Circuit requires further optimization to improve performance.
 Design yet to be modified.
 Introduction